TimCares/MasterThesis/docs/thesis/experiments/teacher_ablations.typ

 == Teacher Ablation Studies <teacher_ablations>
-In this section we will investigate the impact of using teachers different from BEiTv2 @beitv2.
-We will compare the results with an approach that does not make use of knowledge distillation at all.
-To avoid repretition, we will will first introduce the individual ablations, and then present the results at the end of this section.
+In this section we will investigate how sensitive our approach is to teachers different from BEiTv2 @beitv2, and we will test if a teacher is needed at all.
+To avoid repretition, we will
+will first introduce the individual ablations, and then present the results at the end of this section.

 === Different Teachers